santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 - --warehouse-dir <dir> sub dir created with table name and that dir contains data files

-- In simple terms:
+- Explanation:

 1. If target-dir is used we can specify the name of the output directory under which four part-m files are created

    ex: when we use target-dir sqoop/warehouse/output

-       **The output is stored at sqoop/warehouse/output/**
+       The output is stored at sqoop/warehouse/output/

-       Now if we execute **hadoop fs -ls sqoop/warehouse/output** we get four files
+       Now if we execute hadoop fs -ls sqoop/warehouse/output we get four files

        - part-m-00001
        - part-m-00002